Itiode/school-taste-api/README.md

 # TODO

+- Exclude post creator from receiving notifications when a post is created (only departmental mates)
 - Use relational style as much as possible. e.g. include name of user, imageUrl, when fetching comments and sub-post comments, not when they're being created.